Mir4r/RPi-Speedtest-Suite/README.md

 Installation:

  * After cloning this repo clone the speedtest-cli repo in this repos folder.
+ * Create the empty file __init__.py inside the speedtest-cli directory and rename the directory to speedtestcli (Python does not like the '-', when importing the the skript als a module)
  * Change the config file to fit your needs